 Finally, District 13 includes all or parts of five counties in central North Carolina.
 Ex.
 1001.
 As demonstrated more fully below, Plaintiffs' evidence proves District 13 was intended to, and does in fact, dilute the voting strength of Democratic voters by cracking concentrations of likely Democratic voters.
 See infra Part III.B.2.m.
 Common Cause Plaintiff Russell Walker, Jr., resides in District 13, is a registered Democrat, and typically votes for Democratic candidates, including in the 2016 congressional election.
 Ex.
 3037; Dep. of Russell Grady Walker, Jr. ("Walker Dep.")
 29:24, Apr.
 7, 2017, ECF No. 101-27.
 Walker testified that the 2016 Plan "diluted" his vote because "there was no chance for a qualified person who was not a Republican to have much of a shot at" winning in District 13.
 Walker Dep.
 29:17-23.
-Nearly 90 percent of the 2,000 districting plans generated by Dr. Chen, including Plan 2-297 placed Walker in a district more favorable to Democratic candidates.
+Nearly 90 percent of the 2,000 districting plans generated by Dr. Chen, including Plan 2-297 placed Walker in a district more favorable to

+Democratic candidates.
 Third Chen Decl.
 4, 6-11; Clarification Regarding Paragraph Describing Plaintiff Russell Walker in July 11, 2018 Supp.
 Decl. of Jowei Chen 2, July 24, 2018, ECF No. 136-1.

-Because Plaintiffs in each of the State's thirteen congressional districts both testified that and introduced direct and circumstantial evidence that "the particular composition of the voter's own district . . . caus[ed] his [or her] vote-having been packed or cracked-to carry less weight than it would carry in another, hypothetical district," Gill, 138 S. Ct. at 1931, we conclude that such Plaintiffs have standing to assert partisan vote dilution claims under the Equal Protection Clause to each of those districts.
-Additionally, because at least one of these Plaintiffs-who, again, reside in each of the State's thirteen congressional districts-is affiliated with the Democratic Party, we further conclude that Plaintiff North Carolina Democratic Party has standing to under the Equal Protection Clause because such Plaintiffs' "candidate of choice" was elected in those districts, Leg.
+Because Plaintiffs in each of the State's thirteen congressional districts both testified that and introduced direct and circumstantial evidence that "the particular composition of the voter's own district...caus[ed] his [or her] vote-having been packed or cracked-to carry less weight than it would carry in another, hypothetical district," Gill, 138 S. Ct. at 1931, we conclude that such Plaintiffs have standing to assert partisan vote dilution claims under the Equal Protection Clause to each of those districts.13 Additionally, because at least one of these

+13 Legislative Defendants nevertheless claim that Plaintiffs who support Democratic candidates and live in Districts 1, 4, and 12-which elected Democratic candidates in the 2016 electionlack standing to assert a partisan vote dilution claim under the Equal Protection Clause because such Plaintiffs' "candidate of choice" was elected in those districts, Leg.
 Defs.'
 Standing Br.
-8-a position Judge Osteen embraces in his partial dissent, post at 303-05.
+8a position Judge Osteen embraces in his partial dissent, post at 303-05.
 But Gill states that a plaintiff can suffer a dilutionary injury as a result of "packing," as well as "cracking."
 138 S. Ct. at 1931 (emphasis added).
 When a district is packed, the injured individuals necessarily elect their candidate of choice, albeit by an overwhelming margin.
 Accordingly, contrary to Legislative Defendants' contention, Gill contemplated that individuals placed in packed districts-like Districts 1, 4, and 12-would have standing, notwithstanding the election of their candidate of choice.
-That result is consistent with the Court's racial gerrymandering jurisprudence-to which Gill expressly appealed-which holds that those members of a particular race that are packed into a district have standing to assert a racial gerrymandering claim, notwithstanding that the district elected their candidate of choice.
-Id. at 1930; see also, e.g., Covington, 137 S. Ct. at 2211 (affirming district court finding that state legislative districting plan packed African-Americans into 28 majority-African-American districts; plaintiffs included African-American voters who resided in packed districts and were able to elect their candidate of choice); Cooper, 137 S. Ct. at 1469, 1473, 1482 (affirming district court finding that 2011 Plan unconstitutionally "pack[ed]" African-American voters into Districts 1 and 12, notwithstanding that Plantiff African-American voters were able to elect their candidate of choice in those districts).
+That result is consistent with the Court's racial gerrymandering jurisprudence-to which Gillexpressly appealed-which holds that those members of a particular race that are packed into a district have standing to assert a racial gerrymandering claim, notwithstanding that the district elected their candidate of choice.
+Id. at 1930; see also, e.g., Covington, 137